thesabinelim/comp1531-slackr/assumptions.md

 channel_invite:
     - Owner of slackr is not automatically owner of channels invited to.
+    - ValueError is raised for channel not existing whereas AccessError is raised when user is not in channel that exists.

 channels_list:
     - The list of channels returned is sorted in order of id.